 When heavy duty stains such as grease or sweat are present, double the concentration of the solution.
 Be sure to watch for dye cast-off.
 If excessive dye begins to cast-off onto the cloth, stop the process and revert back to cleaning with plain water instead.
 Microfiber cloths are excellent in trapping in oils therefore do not underestimate their effectiveness don't waist your time using a cotton towel.

 Powerizer is effective at neutralizing odors and can be used to clean the inner armpit areas.
-Additionally Powerizer can remove make-up very easily.
+Additionally Powerizer can be used as a make-up brush cleaner very easily.
 Make-up is a common stain found around the neck collars that is easily to spot treat with Powerizer.
 In these instances a little more concentrated solution may be necessary to remove the stains.
 Sodium Percarbonate an adduct of Soda Ash and Hydrogen Peroxide is the active ingredient which neutralizes odor fast while not bleaching out fibers.

 After removing stains and wiping down soiled areas, the leather must be rinsed clean using plain water.
 The best technique is to dampen a clean split-fiber microfiber cloth to apply water to the surface.
 Most times the leather will not absorb unless it is a suede or Napa leather.
 In this instance its important to use the least amount of water as possible.
-Microfiber cloths are the best for lifting stains.
+There are many benefits of microfiber towels for everyday cleaning.

 Absorb Excess Moisture